danielharrell/open-eyes-lect-2017-18/Open.md

 What if we ourselves were enclosed in openness?

-For example, think again of how we say our eyes are open when we are awake and aware, to capture how we seem to see *through* our eyes, as if they were transparent, to a whole world outside us.
+For example, think again of how we say our eyes are open when we are awake, to capture how we seem to see *through* our eyes, as if they were transparent, to a whole world outside us.
 But this is also again to speak figuratively, and perhaps somewhat thoughtlessly.
 For how